-Performance 1 NOTE: To view the Performance menu options, enable Advanced Setup mode as described in View Advanced Setup options.
-By default, the Enable Intel SpeedStep Technology option is enabled.
-C-State Control 1 NOTE: To view this option, enable Service options as described in View Service options.
+Performance NOTE: To view the Performance menu options, enable Advanced Setup mode as described in View Advanced Setup options.
+C-State Control NOTE: To view this option, enable Service options as described in View Service options.
 Enable C-State Control Enables or disables the ability of the CPU to enter and exit low-power state.
 When disabled, it disables all C-states.
 When enabled, it enables all C-states that the chipset or platform allows.
 By default, the Enable C-State Control option is enabled.
-Enable Adaptive C-States for Discrete Graphics Enables or disables the ability of the computer to dynamically detect high-usage of discrete graphics and adjust system parameters for higher performance during the time. to enter and exit low-power state.
+Enable Adaptive C-States for Discrete Graphics Enables or disables the ability of the computer to dynamically detect high-usage of discrete graphics and adjust system parameters for higher performance when the time. to enter and exit low-power state.
 When disabled, it disables all C-states.
 When enabled, it enables all C-states that the chipset or platform allows.
 By default, the Enable Adaptive C-States for Discrete Graphics is enabled.
-Intel Turbo Boost Technology 1 NOTE: To view this option, enable Service options as described in View Service options.
+Intel Turbo Boost Technology NOTE: To view this option, enable Service options as described in View Service options.
 Enable Intel Turbo Boost Technology Enables or disables the Intel TurboBoost mode of the processor.
 When enabled, the Intel TurboBoost driver increases the performance of the CPU or graphics processor.
 By default, the Enable Intel Turbo Boost Technology option is enabled.
-Intel Turbo Boost Maximum Technology 3.0 1 NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Intel Turbo Boost Maximum Technology 3.0 Enables or disables the ability of the processor running a high workload to perform at a higher frequency than the maximum turbo frequency of the processor.
-By default, the Intel Turbo Boost Maximum Technology 3.0 option is enabled.
-Intel Hyper-Threading Technology 1 NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Enable Intel Hyper-Threading Technology Enables or disables the Intel Hyper-Threading mode of the processor.
-When enabled, the Intel Hyper-Threading increases the efficiency of the processor resources when multiple threads run on each core.
-By default, the Intel Hyper-Threading Technology option is enabled.
-OverClocking feature 1 NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+OverClocking feature NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 OverClocking feature Enables global overclocking functions.
-By default, the OverClocking feature option is disabled.
+By default, the Overclocking feature option is disabled.
 Core OverClocking Level # When this option is enabled, it allows the processor to adjust the Flex Ratio and Voltage in a Turbo Mode environment.
 TCC Activation Offset Allows you to adjust the CPU's Toc offset.
 By default, the TCC Activation Offset is set to 00.